libroten/stranichnik/Notes/STORAGE_ARCHITECTURE.md

 - Marking changed rows as `sync_state = dirty`.
 - Tombstoning deleted items.
 - Running multi-row operations in transactions.

+SQLite infrastructure applies explicit migrations before the runtime store is used.

 It should not be responsible for: